-There are 28 species of Manfreda, distributed from South-eastern and South Texas, Eastern Mexico and Guatemala.
+Manfreda is a genus of flowering plants in the family Asparagaceae.
+There are 28 species of Manfreda, distributed from South-eastern and South Texas, Eastern Mexico, and Guatemala.
 These succulent plants are small and stemless or with a short stem.
 The fleshy leaves form a loose rosette.
-Leaf edges are smooth or have very small teeth and there are no terminal spines.
+Leaf edges are smooth or have tiny teeth, and no terminal spines exist.
 The relatively tall inflorescence carries fragrant tubular flowers.

 Growing Conditions and General Care

 Manfredas are tender perennial or "temperennial" plants that grow best in full sun.
 Plant them in well-drained soil in containers just slightly wider than the width of the rosette or directly in the ground.
 Since the plants have a relatively large root system, the containers should be at least 12 inches (30 cm) deep.
 Manfredas are slower growers, so they will not quickly overtake the space allotted in the landscape.

 In summer, when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
 During winter, the plants should be allowed to dry and stored in a cold room at 48 °F (9° C).
 Water them only enough to keep the foliage from shriveling.

 Manfredas are propagated by offsets and seeds.
 Fresh seeds germinate in 7 to 21 days at 68 to 72 °F (19 to 22 °C).

 - Back to genus Manfreda